William Woods Holden: Political career

-As the Civil War progressed, Holden became critical of the Confederate government, and became a leader of the North Carolina peace movement.
-In 1864, he ran against incumbent Governor Zebulon B. Vance as a peace candidate, but Vance defeated him in a landslide receiving over eighty percent of the vote.
+In 1864, he ran against incumbent Governor Vance as a peace candidate, but Vance defeated him in a landslide receiving over eighty percent of the vote.

 When the Civil War ended on May 9, 1865, Holden was appointed Governor on May 29, by President Andrew Johnson.
 During Reconstruction he served a major role in North Carolina and placed the Standard newspaper in the hands of his son, Joseph W. Holden.
 However, he was defeated by Jonathan Worth in a special election for governor in 1865.

 Johnson then nominated Holden to be minister to El Salvador, but the Senate rejected his nomination, so he returned to editing the Standard, and became president of the North Carolina Union League, and organized the North Carolina Republican Party in 1866–67.